Not a member of the World's LARGEST Raw Feeding Advice Group yet?

-NO VEG/FRUIT/CARBS/GRAINS are needed as dogs are carnivores and carnivores cannot digest them; it stresses the pancreas and could also cause yeast which will cause skin problems.
+NO VEG/FRUIT/CARBS/GRAINS are needed as dogs are carnivores and carnivores cannot fully digest them enough to absorb the nutrients.
+It also adds unnecessary stress to the pancreas and could also cause yeast which will lead to skin problems.

 Let's Get Started!!

-How Much to Feed: Most Adult dogs eat around 2% to 3% of their ideal adult weight per day.
+How Much to Feed: Start with 2.5% and adjust once transitioned as weight will fluctuate during transition.
+Most adults will eventually eat between 2% and 3% of their current weight per day.
 Start with 2.5%, more if active, less if couch potato – depends on individual dogs. *See our Body Condition infographic at the bottom of the page for reference*

-Week 1: For the first 3-5 days we would suggest feeding boneless, skinless chicken, turkey, or you can start with green tripe.
-After 3-5 days if all is well you may begin to introduce soft bones (the full 10%) such as chicken necks, chicken breast w/ribs or a form of ground (soft) bone.
+Week/Step 1: For the first 5 days we would suggest feeding boneless, skinless chicken, turkey, farmed rabbit or you can mix with green tripe (50%).
+After 5 days if all is well you may begin to introduce soft bones (the full 10%) the same as your starter protein, such as chicken necks, chicken breast w/ribs or a form of ground (soft) bone.
+Please note, if feeding bones with skin (wings/thighs/drumsticks), cut off as much skin as you can for the first time feeding, then you can cut off less each time so that we introduce the fat slowly.
 At the end of the week you may start to introduce the more slightly dense form of bones at the full 10% such as thighs, drumsticks, etc.

 Read more about what bones you can feed and how to calculate the percentage in our Feeding RMB's (Raw Meaty Bones Guide

-Week 2: Continue your introduction of bone along with your starter protein.
+Week/Step 2: Continue your introduction of RMB along with your starter protein.
 This will allow more room for adjustment to be ready to start a new protein for week 3.

-Week 3: Now it's time to introduce another protein such as beef, lamb, pork, or whatever is easily accessible to you.
+Week/Step 3: Now it's time to introduce the first red protein such as beef, lamb, pork, or whatever is easily accessible to you.
+Keep to low fat at this time as there will be no white meat to offset the fat in the red meat.
 To introduce the new protein properly you need to phase out the first one through the week a little bit at a time.
 By the end of the week the new protein should have replaced the first one entirely. *See our How to Introduce New Proteins infographic at the bottom of the page for reference*

 Note: You do not have to replace the bone content with the new protein.
-It's OK to continue with the bone source you're using.
+It's OK to continue with the RMB you've previously introduced.

-Week 8: You're at the last step of transition and it's time to start introducing fish and eggs.
-Still remember to introduce each slowly one at a time as to avoid any stomach upset.
-Fish and eggs are recommended to be fed 3-4 times a week.
+Week/Step 8: You're at the last step of transition and it's time to start introducing fish.
+Don't forget to introduce it slowly, as to avoid any stomach upset.
+Fish are recommended to be fed at 33g (1.2oz) of fish per 4.5kg (10lb) body weight, per week.
 All fresh caught AND store bought fish should be frozen for 3 weeks to kill any parasites.
 Read what fish is recommended here in our Fish Feeding Guide.

 An example of transitioning: